sourcecode347/SQLISpider/README.md

     pip install colorama

-and add these 2 lines to the 43 lines of code

-    import colorama

-    colorama.init ()
+To set browser as headless add the -h parameter:

+    python spider.py -h

+To include forms for SQLI Testing add -f parameter:

+    python spider.py -h -f

+if you are in windows system add the -w parameter:

+    python spider.py -w

-Also to test firefox automatically, you will need to download the geckodriver and set its path to the executable_path variable in row 66 of the code.
+Also to test firefox automatically, you will need to download the geckodriver and set its path to the executable_path variable in row 84 of the code.

-By default I have it to be headless, ie not to show what processes firefox is running.
-You can prevent this by putting a # in front of the command line 65 of the code and turning it into a comment.
+This Repository is educational purposes and we are not responsible for how you use it.